tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 *And it was then the machine began to stir.*

-*It exhaled with a sound like ancient bellows, a great and slumbering god roused from hibernation.
-From within its belly unspooled long, glistening tendrils—brass-veined and serpentine—that lashed outward with a hiss of rust and purpose.
+*It exhaled with a sound like ancient bellows.
+From within its belly unspooled long, glistening tendrils, that lashed outward with a hiss of rust and purpose.
 They curled around my mother’s wrist, and then they sank in.*

-*Biting.*

 *Chewing.*

 *Drinking.*

-*I took my place before the machine.
-The ribbon ran red with her blood, and the keys beneath my fingertips began to pulse with warmth, as though the very veins of the thing had been filled anew.
-The carriage jolted forward with an eagerness that felt almost reverent—like an altar made ready.*
+*The ribbon ran red with her blood, and the keys beneath my fingertips began to pulse with warmth, as though the very veins of the thing had been filled anew.
+The carriage jolted forward with an eagerness that felt almost reverent.*

 *My mother groaned.
 Her spine curled.
 Her eyes dulled into porcelain.*

 *And still, I wrote.*

-*I told her thank you, though she could no longer hear.
-I told her I forgave her—for the nights she did not come, for the cries she did not answer, for the bruise that stayed too long and the lullaby that never came.
-I told her, too, that this was her fault, though I spoke it gently, for there was no cruelty left in me—only a child's sorrow made old.
-But I promised her I would make it right.
+*I told her thank you, though she could no longer hear.*

+*I told her I forgave her—for the nights she did not come, for the cries she did not answer, for the bruise that stayed too long and the lullaby that never came.*

+*I told her, too, that this was her fault, though I spoke it gently, for there was no cruelty left in me—only a child's sorrow made old.*

+*But I promised her I would make it right.
 That I would take this grief and shape it into meaning.
 That I would grant her absolution in the only way I knew how.*

 *I would write the ending my story deserved.*